leesahanders/shiny-bioconductor/README.md

 ### renv and git

 The `renv.lock` file, at a minimum, will need to published to your version control repository.
-There are differing opinions on whether or not to publish other files like `.Rprofile`, `renv/settings.json` and `renv/activate.R` but it doesn't hurt to include these.
+Other files, according to the renv documentation, like `.Rprofile`, `renv/settings.json` and `renv/activate.R` should also be included.
 Don't include the other files in the `renv` folder with the package symlinks.
 The `.gitignore` file can be used to make git ignore that folder.

+Reference the renv documentation: <https://rstudio.github.io/renv/articles/renv.html?q=version%20con#collaboration>

 ### renv and bioconductor